CryptedSnow/api-rest-sb3/README.md

 - You need change **id** for **5**.
 ```
 // Response - Status: 200 OK
-Elwyen Sirene Wu-Nympha is in the trash.
+Elwyen Sirene Wu-Nympha is at trash.
 ```

 **GET: localhost:8080/api/character-trash**